 Parents are always welcome to visit the preschool classroom.
-If you would like to visit, please arrange a time with the Director of Student Services.
+If you would like to visit, please arrange a time with the Early Childhood Coordinator.
 Visitors are asked to please use discretion with regard to bringing babies and toddlers to school as young children may disrupt class sessions.